 - Click the Login button to add the user and headset to the session

-- Repeat this for each headset.
+- Repeat this for each headset you'd like to use.

 If you'd like to switch game, simply click the Switch Game button in the top-right and select a new game to launch.
 Your headsets and game server will automatically switch over to that game.